 The Commonwealth, headed by the British Monarch, represents a global network of 54 countries, including the Maldives who re-joined earlier this year.
-Working in collaboration towards shared economic, environmental, social and democratic goals, the Service seeks to highlight a vast community which spans every geographical region, religion and culture, embracing diversity amongst its population of 2.4 billion people, of which 60 per cent are under 30 years old.
+Working in collaboration towards shared economic, environmental, social, and democratic goals, the Service seeks to highlight a vast community that spans every geographical region, religion, and culture, embracing diversity amongst its population of 2.4 billion people, of which 60 percent are under 30 years old.

 The Edinburgh Tattoo performed traditional Scottish music and dance outside the abbey as the guests arrived.

 The service was held at Westminster Abbey in London.
 The beautiful flowers which adorn the Abbey for today’s Commonwealth Day service are by the National Association of Flower Arrangement Societies.

 Ahead of the service, the flags of 53 Commonwealth nations were flying in Parliament Square.

 The State Trumpeters of the Household Cavalry and the Fanfare Team from the Grenadier Guards Band played the fanfare as The Queen arrives.